IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

 The benchmark is the S&P 500 index.

 **Can the strategies be combined together?**<br>
 Absolutely, that is actually how we are currently using them.
-Please contact us at <info@ithacainvestments.org> if you'd like to review the results of a specific combination of strategies and/or to receive updates for a specific combination.
+Please [contact us](/category/contacts) if you'd like to review the results of a specific combination of strategies, and/or to receive updates for a custom combination.

 **Can you provide the trade logs of the backtests?**<br>
 Yes, they are available upon request.